On the darkest days, when I feel inadequate, unloved and unworthy, I remember whose daughter I am and I straighten my crown. Unknown

 It immediately gets you thinking of Dr. Seuss’ Oh all the Places you’ll go! – starting with you but later on their own.

-The process for applying for a Kenyan passport for a child has changed recently and here’s what you need to know:
+The process for applying for a Kenyan passport for a child has changed recently especially now that we all need to get East African Passports – here’s what you need to know:

 1) Original birth certificate and photocopy